amisepa/import_muse/README.md

 This plugin automatically converts each data type to the EEGLAB format, providing access to EEGLAB's advanced tools (e.g. filtering, clean_rawdata, LIMO).

+If this plugin does not work for you, see also this other independent implementation for [importing Muse data](https://github.com/sccn/eeglab_musemonitor_plugin).

 ## Graphic interface

 ![image](https://user-images.githubusercontent.com/58382227/120024250-bb6d2980-bfa3-11eb-9980-6f6b1b87161f.png)